Exabyte-io/documentation/docs/entities-general/ui/explorer.md

 ## Columns Selector

-The columns of the aforementioned Entity Items List can be customized through the  drop-down menu in the sub-header labelled with three horizontal dots.
+The columns of the aforementioned Entity Items List can be customized through the  drop-down menu button in the sub-header labelled with three horizontal dots.
 Once the menu is opened, the user may choose which entity properties to display under each column of the list by selecting the appropriate options.

 Next to this menu button, the possibility to scroll the table of displayed properties horizontally is also offered, under the button labelled with a pair of triangular brackets which toggles such a horizontal scroll functionality.